nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 If the module does not exist in the list, a `RuntimeExcption` will be thrown to tell the user that the module does not exist in the user's module plan.

+The sequence diagram below shows the mechanics of `MarkAsDoneCommand`:
 ![Mark As Done Sequence Diagram](https://github.com/DeetoMok/tp/raw/master/docs/images/Mark_As_Done_Sequence_Diagram.png)